-This inner-battle to accept that God loves us exceedingly rages strongest during those seasons that we have relied on our own power – and failed.
+This inner battle to accept that God loves us exceedingly rages strongest during those seasons in which we have relied on our power – and failed.

-Deceived by self-righteousness and unknowingly drunk with pride, we suddenly awaken from our self-propelled stupor to find that our journey has led us to the unmistakable doors of our shortcomings, faults, or out-right sinfulness.
-Whispers of doubt rise to the surface of our subconscious on the back of disappointment in self.
+Deceived by self-righteousness and unknowingly drunk with pride, we suddenly awaken from our self-propelled stupor to find that our journey has led us to the unmistakable doors of our shortcomings, faults, or outright sinfulness.
+Whispers of doubt rise to the surface of our subconscious because of disappointment.
 And though we desperately want to believe that we are loved, somewhere, in the deepest, darkest part of our hearts – we fear that we are not.

 The stories of our lives have produced immeasurable evidence of a personal, powerful, proactive God.
 And His faithfulness has impressed upon us the magnitude of His power.

 Having thrown exhausted arms around His neck as He carried us-